JSW-JW/DaggerApp_Java/README.md

 # Guide about flow of injection.
 * Retrofit Instance & AuthApi Injection -> AppModule -> AppComponent -> AuthActivity(AuthActivitySubComponent) inside ActivitiyBuildersModule -> AuthModule, AuthViewModel

+# why receive Flowable Object when make a retrofit request?
+* We don't need to touch thread stuff like Executors.
+And we can convert it to livedata later.
+* And for the convert of Call object to Flowable object, we need call adapter-Rxjava2.

 # Structure of Components